ASIF78-dev/ASIF78-dev/README.md

 - 👋 Hi, I’m ASIF ALAM
-- 👀 I’m interested in Coding
+- 😊I’m interested in Coding
 - 🌱 I’m currently learning Fullstack Development
-- 💞️ I’m looking to collaborate on Frontent and Backend development
+- 👀 I’m looking to collaborate on Frontent and Backend development
 - 📫 How to reach me ...asifalam6793@gmail.com

 ## Skills